SELF GUIDED AUDIO TOURS HAWAII

 An easy, 1.5-mile hike loops around the meadow.
 It’s also about 1.5 miles to Tharp’s Log, on an easy trail.

 Lastly, you’ll see the trailhead for the long and strenuous High Sierra Trail.
-You can’t do the whole thing today, but just over a mile and a half round trip takes ya to the stunning Eagle View.
+You can’t do the whole thing along with the tour, but just over a mile and a half round trip takes ya to the stunning Eagle View.

 13. General Sherman Tree